Bricktech2000/Atto-8/circ/README.md

 # Circ

-_Gate-level logic design for Atto-8 microprocessor and microcomputer_
+_Gate-level logic circuit for Atto-8 microprocessor and microcomputer_